Mediation for Improved Class Action Settlements: Timing, Process, Insurance, Techniques, Critical Terms

-This CLE webinar will provide counsel with an in-depth understanding of class action mediation and its value in getting relief to plaintiffs and finality for defendants.
+This CLE course will provide counsel with an in-depth understanding of class action mediation and its value in getting relief to plaintiffs and finality for defendants.
 An experienced class action mediator can be critical to not only resolving the issues between plaintiffs and defendants but also in addressing unique problems that may arise among plaintiffs' counsel.
 If insurers are involved in the settlement, they may have different agendas than their policyholders.
 As important as these benefits are, however, the use of mediation may also be critical to persuading the court that the conditions in Rule 23(e) are satisfied, that notice of a proposed settlement is appropriate, and that the settlement should receive final approval.

 - Timing of mediation

 This panel will review these and other issues that may arise in mediation:

 - Balancing the costs of litigation against risk management decisions with limited information